calebgregory/rxdb-architecture/src/services/README.md

 }
 ```

-You'd initialize the app differently, depending on what environment you're working in:
+You will initialize `app` differently, depending on what environment you're working in:

 __React-Native:__